Skip to main content

 Framework apps

-Framework apps need a build step first to produce the single-file output.
+Framework apps need a build step first.
+Then upload the single-file output the same way as a vanilla app:

 1